angrybacon/doomsday-wiki/markdown/chapters/entombsday/deck-construction.md

 Griselbrand
 :::

-The core combo package of Tin Fins consists of a minimum of 4 :card[Entomb], 6 reanimation spells, 2 :card[Griselbrand], 1 :card[Emrakul, the Aeons Torn], and 1 :card[Children of Korlis].
+The core combo package of Tin Fins consists of a minimum of four copies of :card[Entomb], six reanimation spells, two copies of :card[Griselbrand], an :card[Emrakul, the Aeons Torn], and a :card[Children of Korlis].
 Emrakul has generally fallen out of favor in :card[Doomsday] lists, but is integral to the Tin Fins strategy as she allows looping the deck and swinging for lethal.

 The Doomsday package in the sideboard is somewhat streamlined compared to current Doomsday list.
 It still includes four copies of :card[Doomsday], one to two copies of :card[Thassa's Oracle], and a :card[Cavern of Souls], but there is only space for two copies of :card[Personal Tutor], two :card[Street Wraith], and one :card[Edge of Autumn].